 The iPhone SE 2022 takes cheap phones to the next level of performance by including Apple's powerful A15 Bionic chip.
 This is the same processor found in the iPhone 13, and it blows all Android phones away, whether you're playing games or editing video on the go.

 This chip also gives the new iPhone SE 2022 a number of photography powers that the previous model lacked, including Smart HDR 4, Magic Fusion for better detail and Photographic Styles.
-In fact, in some scenarios the iPhone SE takes better pics than the Google Pixel 5a.
+In fact, in some scenarios the iPhone SE takes better pics than the Google Pixel 6a, as you can see in our Pixel 6a vs. iPhone SE 2022 face-off.
 Unfortunately, Apple didn't include Night mode for low-light situations.

-The new iPhone SE features the same design as before, so that means a small 4.7-inch display and big bezels, but some may prefer the old-school Touch ID button for quickly unlocking the device.
-Despite some trade-offs, the iPhone SE 2022 is one of the best cheap phones around for people who like small phones.
+The latest iPhone SE features the same design as before, so that means a small 4.7-inch display and big bezels, but some may prefer the old-school Touch ID button for quickly unlocking the device.
+Despite some trade-offs, the iPhone SE 2022 is one of the best cheap phones around for people who like small phones, and unlike the rumored iPhone SE 4, it's available right now.
+Priced at AU$719, Apple's cheapest new handset can often be found even cheaper than that.

 Read our full iPhone SE 2022 review (opens in new tab).